 Last year, I needed to purchase a new-to-me vehicle.
-However, I don’t believe in going into debt, and I firmly believe in buying used cars.
-In fact, I’ve bought used cars my entire life, and I’ve never had a car payment.
-When I started doing my research, though, I found that I would pay (at this time in the economic cycle) essentially the same price (over the life of the vehicle) for a used car as I would a new car.
+As a financial planner, I don’t believe in going into debt, so I always buy used cars.
+In fact, I’ve never had a car payment.
+However, when I started doing my research, though, I found that I would pay (at this time in the economic cycle) essentially the same price (over the life of the vehicle) for a used car as I would a new car.
 Ultimately, I decided to buy a new Ford F150 truck.
 Thus, I began my quest to find the cheapest way to buy a new car.

 Did I mention how much I hate debt?
 I mean, I absolutely hate going into personal debt.
-However, I’ve written a course on using debt strategically in your business, and I’ve also filmed a YouTube video about the money you can save by keeping a mortgage on your house.
+In fact, I’ve written a course on using debt strategically in your business, and I’ve also filmed a YouTube video about the money you can save by keeping a mortgage on your house.
 I realize that some debt can actually be “good,” but I’m not a fan of taking out loans on depreciating assets.
-Thus, I’ve been setting back the equivalent of a car payment each month in my savings account.
+Knowing the time would be soon, I have been setting back the equivalent of a car payment each month in my savings account.
 In fact, I was ready to purchase my new truck with cash.

-Additionally, right before I went to purchase my new truck, I recorded a podcast episode with a buddy of mine named Clay McGee, the finance director of Rusty Wallace Kia.
-He mentioned that financing options might help me save my cash AND be the cheapest way to buy a new car.
+Additionally, right before I went to purchase my new truck, I recorded a podcast episode with a buddy, Clay McGee, the finance director of Rusty Wallace Kia.
+He mentioned that financing options might help me save my cash when I went to buy a new car.
 Intrigued, I headed to the Ford dealership to talk to their finance director.

 When I got to the dealership, I thought for sure I wanted a 0% interest loan.
 I mean, who wouldn’t?
 No one wants to pay interest when they don’t have to.
 But I got to thinking.
 Why in the world would a bank loan money at 0% interest?
 That doesn’t make any sense.
 Why would a bank loan money without making money?
 There’s got to be a catch.